krishnapkk123/Machine-learning-ineuron/README.md

 # Machine-learning-ineuron
-Course enrolled and classed related to machine learning and python
+Course enrolled and classes related to machine learning and python